theweebcoders/CommercialBreaker/README.md

     - This is because multibump reorderd added the bump assumeing the Anime will exist.
 This will cause the multibump to be added but no anime will follow it.
 It also can cause issues with NS2 to NS3 logic causing disorganized bump structure.
     - **Possible Fixes**
     - When Running cut rerun multibump reorderd based on cut anime?
+- [ ] Still a lot of broken connections

 ## **Ongoing Tasks**